BSc (Honours) Paramedic Science

 • Combine theory with practice to meet the challenges of integrated patient care.

-• Learn to assess, stabilise, treat and manage patients in an accident or emergency.
+• Learn to assess, diagnose, stabilise, treat and manage patients across the lifespan.

 • Meet the future healthcare agenda through digital competence.